-The Quebec government is holding a February Summit on Higher Education, which will bring together student groups, universities, government and civil society to discuss the vision for Quebec's post-secondary system.
-Topics for discussion will include:
+In February 2013 the Quebec government held a Summit on Higher Education, which brought together student groups, universities, government and civil society to discuss the vision for Quebec's post-secondary system.
+Discussion topics included:

 Why does Quebec need world-class universities?
 Aren't "pretty good" universities good enough?

 Universities say they're underfunded, but how do we know if that's true?
 Isn't McGill rich?

 How can we know whether McGill and other universities are well-managed?

 Why invest more in universities?
 What does Quebec gain?